ros-navigation/docs.nav2.org/tutorials/docs/navigation2_with_ground_consistency_layer.rst

 -------------------

 **Ground Segmentation Parameters**
 - You may also need to tune ground segmentation algorithm parameters for your robot (e.g., slope threshold, clustering parameters) to ensure proper classification of ground and non-ground points, as this directly affects the layer's performance.
-Refer to the `GSeg3D <https://github.com/dfki-ric/ground_segmentation_ros2#parameters-key>`_ documentation.
+Refer to the `GSeg3D parameters <https://github.com/dfki-ric/ground_segmentation_ros2#parameters-key>`__ documentation.

 Use Cases
 =========